nova3ris/Pearl-Loading-Bot/README.md

 ## In Game Commands
 - `!pearl [name]` - Loads the specified pearl stasis chamber.
 - `!help` - Displays available commands.
-- `!here` - Makes the bot walk to the position you are standing in.
+- `!here` - Makes the bot walk to your coordinates.
 - `!test` - Simply checks if the bot is running.
-- `!chamber add/del [name]` - Adds or deletes pearl chamber coordinates for someone.
+- `!chamber add/del [name]` - Adds or deletes someones pearl chamber.
 - `!whitelist add/del [username]` - Adds or removes someone from the whitelist.

 ## Discord Commands